-In April 1991, the Company adopted a 401(k) savings plan (the Savings Plan) covering substantially all of its U.S. employees.
+In April 1991, the Company adopted a 401(k) savings plan (the "Savings Plan") covering substantially all of its U.S. employees.
 Eligible employees may contribute to the Savings Plan from their compensation up to the maximum allowed by the Internal Revenue Service.
 No matching contribution was made in fiscal 2006.
 On January 1, 2007, the Company reactivated the employer matching contribution.
-The employee matching contribution is 100% of each employee's contributions in each year, not to exceed \$1,500 per annum.
-The employee matching expense in 2010, 2009 and 2008 was \$0.2 million, \$0.2 million and \$0.1 million, respectively.
+The matching contribution is 100% of each employee's contributions in each year, not to exceed \$1,500 per annum.
+The matching expense in 2011, 2010 and 2009 was \$0.2 million, \$0.2 million and \$0.2 million, respectively.
 The Savings Plan does not allow employee contributions to be invested in the Company's common stock.

-6. SEGMENT REPORTING
+7. SEGMENT REPORTING

-ASC 280 "Segment Reporting (formerly SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information") establishes annual and interim reporting standards for an enterprise's business segments and related disclosures about its products, services, geographic areas and major customers.
+ASC 280 "Segment Reporting establishes annual and interim reporting standards for an enterprise's business segments and related disclosures about its products, services, geographic areas and major customers.
 Under ASC 280, the method for determining what information to report is based upon the way management organizes the operating segments within the Company for making operating decisions and assessing financial performance.
 The Company has only one reportable segment.